Welcome to the Black Parade: Music video

 The main character of the music video, the Patient, was played by Lukas Haas (left).
 The video was directed by Samuel Bayer (right).

-The music video for "Welcome to the Black Parade" was directed by Samuel Bayer, who had previously directed clips for Nirvana and the Smashing Pumpkins.'
+The music video for "Welcome to the Black Parade" was directed by Samuel Bayer.'
 Development of the music video began when Way explained the premise behind the album and his vision of death appearing to someone in the form of their fondest memory to Bayer.
-Taking interest in the concept, Bayer rented a space shuttle hangar outside of Downey, California and began construction of marching band floats and a city backdrop.'
+Taking interest in the concept, Bayer rented a space shuttle hangar outside Downey, California and began construction of marching band floats and a city backdrop.'
 Meanwhile, the band's Black Parade uniforms were designed by Colleen Atwood.'

 Filming for the music video took place from August 3–4, 2006.
 Since the filming and production of the music video required a lot of effort and money, the record label insisted that the band and Bayer record another music video in the same shoot as "Welcome to the Black Parade" to get more out of the sessions.'
 As a result, the music video for "Famous Last Words" was recorded immediately after filming for "Welcome to the Black Parade" concluded,' with the "Famous Last Words" clip serving as a continuation of the other's premise.

-The clip follows the Patient (played by Lukas Haas) as he nears the end of his life and is approached by the Black Parade, whom proceed to guide the Patient towards the afterlife in a dystopian city.
+The clip follows the Patient (played by Lukas Haas) as he nears the end of his life and is approached by the Black Parade, who proceed to guide the Patient towards the afterlife in a dystopian city.
 The band themselves plays on top of a flat-bed truck, while blimps follow and several people in similar attire march alongside them.'
 Alongside the band, several characters from the story of The Black Parade make appearances in the music video, specifically Mother War, Fear, and Regret.'

 The music video was a hit on Total Request Live.
 In 2017, Alternative Press ranked it as the band's best music video.
 That same year, the clip ranked first place on a MTV viewers poll for the greatest music video released during the 21st century, leading the network to grant it the award for the "Greatest Video of the Century".
 Mike Rampton of Kerrang! said that it could be considered the greatest music video ever made, writing that it was a "massive, high-budget, high-concept motherfucker of a video, with everyone going for it like there's no tomorrow".